mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 [Master selection](#master-selection), MaxScale designates it *Master*.
 *master_conditions* sets additional conditions for a master server.
 This setting is an enum, allowing multiple conditions to be set simultaneously.
+Conditions 2, 3 and 4 refer to slave servers.
+If combined, a single slave must fulfill all of the given conditions for the master to be viable.

+If the master candidate fails *master_conditions* but fulfills *slave_conditions*, it may be designated *Slave* instead.

 The available conditions are:

 1. none : No additional conditions
 2. connecting_slave : At least one immediate slave (not behind relay) is attempting to replicate or is replicating from the master (Slave_IO_Running is 'Yes' or 'Connecting', Slave_SQL_Running is 'Yes').
-The slave may be currently down.
+If the slave is currently down, results from the last successful monitor tick are used.
 3. connected_slave : Same as above, with the difference that the replication connection must be up (Slave_IO_Running is 'Yes').
+If the slave is currently down, results from the last successful monitor tick are used.
 4. running_slave : Same as *connecting_slave*, with the addition that the
-slave must be also *Running*.
+slave must also be *Running*.
 5. primary_monitor_master : If this MaxScale is
 [cooperating](#cooperative-monitoring) with another MaxScale and this is the secondary MaxScale, require that the candidate master is selected also by the